jjcfrancisco/popgis/README.md

 * Reduce precision of a GeoJSON file.
 * New validate command to validate files.
 * Merge two columns of different types.
+* Reading of Shapefile & GeoJSON in one pass.

 ## License